TerikaJ/azure-network-protocols/README.md

 </p>

 - Change the protocol to "ICMP".
-- Change the Action to "Deny" (_we are trying to stop any packet requests from Client-01_).
+- Change the Action to "Deny" (_we are going to stop any & all ICMP packet requests from Client-   01_).
-- Change the Priorty to a lower number than the lowest one already set (this example uses **200**).
+- Change the Priorty to a lower number than the number currently set (this example uses **200**).
-  - _A lower number means it performs the task before any higher number after it._
+  - _A lower number indicates the task is performed prior to any higher priority number._
-- You can change the Name if you desire, but not needed (this example uses **DENY_ICMP_PING_FROM_ANYWHERE**).
+- You can change the Name if you desire, but is not necessary (this example uses **DENY_ICMP_PING_FROM_ANYWHERE**).
 - Click "Add".
-- Wait for a bit to take effect, but return to VM1 and observe the requests time out.
+- Please allow a few minutes for the change to take affect; In the meantime, return to Client-01   to observe the time out requests.
 <p align="center">
 <img width="1523" alt="Screen Shot 2024-04-06 at 6 24 56 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/ccf4faf6-6c8a-4b02-b438-bb7a05700b52">
 </p>

-_Now that we've observed the denial of packets, let's try allow it again, however, instead of deleting the added rule, we can simply edit the Action to "Allow"._
+_Now that we've observed the denial, we can reconfigure back to allow.
+Remember, there's no need to delete the added rule.
+We can change the Action back to "Allow"._
 <p align="center">
 <img width="821" alt="Screen Shot 2024-04-06 at 6 27 40 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/a5104f2d-b96a-4de4-9e42-a3e0b2917320">
 <img width="828" alt="Screen Shot 2024-04-06 at 6 28 55 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/0eca175c-543b-4f43-a80f-ff5eb361e47b">
 <img width="1514" alt="Screen Shot 2024-04-06 at 6 35 02 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/cd3df419-8362-4942-b9cc-74965f0e815d">
 </p>

-- Once done, you can press Control+C to stop the pinging in PowerShell.
+- When finished, press Control+C to stop the pinging in CMD / PowerShell.

 <h3>Observe SSH Traffic using Wireshark</h3>

-- From Wireshark, type "SSH" in the search bar and press ENTER (there should be no activity).
+- Within Wireshark, type "SSH" in the search bar and press ENTER (there should be no activity).
-  - A more direct way is typing "tcp.port == 22".
+  - A direct pathway is typing "tcp.port == 22".
 <p align="center">
 <img width="1518" alt="Screen Shot 2024-04-06 at 6 37 52 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/aa607e9b-32f7-44e9-a752-8154aafd539d">
 </p>
-- From PowerShell, type `ssh <VM2 username@Private IP address>` (this example would use **ssh linuser@10.0.0.6**).
+- Inside PowerShell, type `ssh <VM2 username@Private IP address>` (this example would use **ssh linuser@10.0.0.6**).
-- When it asks if you want to continue connecting, just type "yes", then ENTER.
+- When aksed if you would like to continue connecting, type "yes", then ENTER.
-- It will then ask you for the password for VM2.
+- It will ask you for the password for VM2.
-  - When typing the password, there will be no visual indicator of you typing, but inputs are being read.
+  - When typing the password, there will be no visual indicator of you typing, however, inputs       are being recorded.
-- Once you think you typed your password correctly, press ENTER.
+- Once your password is typed, press ENTER.
-  - You should then see the VM2's username, but colored Green.
+  - You should see VM2's username, and colored Green.
-    - Because VM2 uses Ubuntu, commands must now be in Linux format.
+    - Since VM2 uses Ubuntu, commands are now in Linux format.
 <p align="center">
 <img width="694" alt="Screen Shot 2024-04-06 at 6 41 39 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/c6821b32-076c-4d01-a72b-d7c6a0de23a5">
 <img width="666" alt="Screen Shot 2024-04-06 at 6 44 11 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/503b69df-ec82-4682-95ca-9ff7f2bf3202">
 </p>

-- Now accessed to VM2, from PowerShell, type "id", then ENTER.
+- Now that have access to VM2, within PowerShell or CMD, type "id", then ENTER.
-  - This will give you the indentity group information for VM2's user.
+  - This gives us the indentity group information for VM2's user.
-- Observe the new traffic on Wireshark.
+- Observe the new traffic appearing on Wireshark.
-- Type in "exit" to close the linked connection and return to VM1's control.
+- Type "exit" to close the linked connection and return to Client-01's CMD.
 <p align="center">
 <img width="673" alt="Screen Shot 2024-04-06 at 6 46 31 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/bb2142e6-06c0-4efd-abd7-89c8d53d6dc3">
 <img width="1527" alt="Screen Shot 2024-04-06 at 6 47 39 PM" src="https://github.com/TerikaJ/azure-network-protocols/assets/136477450/20e48894-0749-4273-9d26-774845581645">